margu2/iGEL604-GEM/README.md

 # iGEL604
-This repository contains Matlab scripts and supporting data for the manuscript "_In silico_ analysis of the fast-growing thermophile _Geobacillus_ sp.
-LC300 using a novel genome-scale metabolic model" by Emil Ljungqvist and Martin Gustavsson.
+This repository contains Matlab scripts and supporting data for the manuscript "Genome-scale reconstruction and metabolic modelling of the fast-growing thermophile _Geobacillus_ sp.
+LC300  " by Emil Ljungqvist and Martin Gustavsson.

 The included scripts are dependent on the [RAVEN](https://github.com/SysBioChalmers/RAVEN) and [COBRA](https://opencobra.github.io/cobratoolbox/stable/) Matlab toolboxes for model reconstruction and analysis.
 To recreate the procedure described in the manuscript, start from the script file "master.m" to generate the model iGEL604.